codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 ### 🔹 Slide 6–8: Challenge Summary

 **“Now Let’s talk results.
-I will give a quick rundown of the challenges I managed to solve and highlights of how I solved them:**
+I will give a quick rundown of the challenges I managed to solve and highlights of the exploits and techniques I used to solved them:**

 - **AI Solutions Portal**: IDOR via URL tampering.
 - **CorpDocs**: Exposed admin panel via directory brute-forcing.